The best themed restaurant in every state

 North Dakota: Space Aliens Grill & Bar, Bismarck and Fargo

 Space Aliens offers an out-of-this-world dining experience at its two North Dakota locations.
 Each has a bright green Martian that welcomes diners, and is decorated with aliens, spaceships, rockets, and planets.
-There are old-fashioned arcade games to entertain the whole family, and the food is crowd-pleasing, too; think pizzas, burgers, and snacks with fun names like Space Dust Pickle Spears and Martian Munchies.
+There are old-fashioned arcade games to entertain the whole family and the food is crowd-pleasing, too; think pizzas, burgers, and snacks with fun names like Space Dust Pickle Fries and Martian Munchies.
 There’s a third location in Albertville, Minnesota.

 Ohio: The Schoolhouse Restaurant, Camp Dennison